 How Does a Pool Pump Work?

-Any pool owner should understand the basic anatomy of their pool pumps, especially if unlike this Blue Torrent Energy-Saving Variable Speed Pump, theirs didn’t come with a lifetime warranty.
+Any pool owner should understand the basic anatomy of their pool pumps, especially if unlike this Blue Torrent Energy-Saving Variable Speed Pump, theirs didn’t come with an industry leading warranty.
 The main components of a pump are the motor, impeller, and the housing.
 These team up and work together to circulate water.

 The motor is the power of the operation.
 Its sole purpose is to operate the impeller.